otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 ## Formative Assessment

 In today's formative assessment, you will research and complete the given `data.json` file in the `assessment` directory.
-Feel free to add more countries but make sure you following the same shape of data.
+Feel free to add more countries, but make sure you follow the same data shape.
 However, I have found six countries is more than enough.